beaniign/Parsec/README.md

-# My Personal Project
+# My Personal Project - Ben Lu

-## Project Name: Light-seconds
+## Project Name: Parsec

 ### Purpose
-**What will Light-seconds do?** Light-seconds will be an interactive focus tool for those who wish to give their mundane work sessions a splash of colour.
+**What will Parsec do?** Parsec will be an interactive focus tool for those who wish to give their mundane work sessions a splash of colour.
 The central theme is space exploration, as the user sets timers to work or study, virtual astronauts can be sent to various colonies in our solar system.
 This creates a sense of progression over time and makes the user's everyday life just a little more interesting.

-Time required to go to each location:
+Time required for each colony:
-- 15 minutes equates to a trip to the Moon
+- it will take 15 minutes to reach the Moon
-- 30 minutes equates to a trip to Mars
+- it will take 30 minutes to reach Mars
-- 60 minutes equates to a trip to Jupiter (Underwater colony on Europa)
+- it will take 60 minutes to reach Jupiter (Underwater colony on Europa)
-- 90 minutes equates to a trip to Saturn (Colony on Titan)
+- it will take 90 minutes to reach Saturn (Colony on Titan)

 Progression System

-Each single trip carries 10 astronauts to each colony, and the colonies level up as their number of colonizers increase over time.
+Every minute the user focuses for adds an astronaut to the trip.
+For example, a 30-minute trip to the Moon adds a total of 30 astronauts to the Moon colony.
+Note that if one does not reach the required number of minutes to reach a certain destination, they can instead choose a closer location to travel to, such as  a 75-minute trip to Jupiter bringing 75 astronauts to the Jupiter colony as Saturn cannot be reached within 75 minutes.
+As the number of astronauts on each colony grows, they level up.
 Each level requires an additional 100 astronauts, starting at level 0 with 0 astronauts.
-A user can also choose to send 40 astronauts to Moon for a 60 minute trip or 20 astronauts to Mars or 10 to Jupiter.

 ### Target Demographic

-**Who will use Light-seconds?** Light-seconds will be a user-friendly, minimalistic application.
+**Who will use Parsec?** Parsec will be a user-friendly, minimalistic application.
 As such, people of any age who are relatively experienced with basic computer operations should be able to access it easily.
 In terms of who would want to use it, I believe good candidates will mainly be students and adults who strive for better productivity, or even just someone who is a fan of space and wants another reason to focus better during their work